pacifics/PassDao/README.md

 External functions are :

-- Clone contractors and init Dao: set up procedure after an upgrade or clone.
+- Clone contractors and init Dao: setting functions in case of upgrade or clone.

 - Set a contractor or funding proposal: the dao sharehoders can propose to order a work of a contractor (defined in a proposal of the contractor manager) or/and to fund the Dao with a public or private funding.
 The proposal can foresee the payment of funded ethers to a contractor.
 The funding rules can be set in a separated smart contract and foresee to reward contractor tokens to funders.
 We use this method for the primary funding that gives to new DAO shareholders Pass reputation tokens.